simbody/simbody/README.md

 6. [**Windows using MinGW**](#windows-using-mingw): build from source using MinGW.
 7. [**Windows/Mac/Linux**](#windows-mac-and-linux-using-conda): install pre-built binaries with the Conda package manager.

+If you use Linux, check [Repology](https://repology.org/project/simbody/versions) to see if your distribution provides a package for Simbody.

 These are not the only ways to install Simbody, however.
 For example, on a Mac, you could use CMake and Xcode.

 #### C++11 and gcc/Clang